Brian Anderson Player Props: Brewers vs. Rockies

-On Wednesday, Brian Anderson (hitting .194 in his past 10 games) and the Milwaukee Brewers play the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
-First pitch is at 8:40 PM ET.
+On Thursday, Brian Anderson (batting .194 in his past 10 games) and the Milwaukee Brewers play the Colorado Rockies, whose starting pitcher will be Connor Seabold.
+First pitch is at 3:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Rockies.
+He had a hitless performance in his previous game (0-for-4) against the Rockies.

 Brian Anderson Game Info & Props vs. the Rockies